robmoore-i/suffix-tree-construction/README.md

 <a name="running-tests"></a>

 - `./gradlew lib:test` runs the unit tests for the library.
-There should be 86 unit tests running.
 - `./gradlew lib:performanceTest` runs some performance tests for the library, although these depend on having the input data cloned, using the script `scripts/fetch-performance-test-data.sh`.
 If the data isn't there, the tests will be skipped.
-There are 6 performance tests available.

 #### Fuzz Tests